-EcoRunway (ER), founded 2013 in North America, is a fast growing international Business Exchange.
-The ER serves as the link to give Enterprises, Organizations, and Individuals, an international platform, where they can easily connect.
+EcoRunway (ER) founded 2013, is a fast growing international trade alliance.
+The ER serves as the link to give Enterprises, Organizations, and Individuals an international Eco Fashion platform, where they can easily connect.

 We incorporate charitable planning into our business.
 We embrace the concept that winning companies do not only provide strong returns to their shareholders, but also share their successes with communities where we operate and our employees.
 We are very proud of our efforts.

 Our unique approach and obvious passion make an impact everyday – everywhere around the world.
 We inspire, identify and empower professionals, and consumers.
 We bring individuals and organizations together to take action.
 We:

 – collaborate with other business leaders

 – help charities and foundations raise much needed funds

 EcoRunway events bring some of the most talented Fashion Designers and Food and Beverage Artisans together to debut their latest innovations to celebrate the practical use of Eco Innovation in our daily lives.

 It is amazing what a group of committed people can do!
 We are proud of our contributions and we are making a difference!

 Consumers, sensitive to the environmental quality of goods and services, are responding to Eco products and demanding product-specific information that would allow more informed purchasing decisions.
 A number of helpful guides to choosing Eco products have been published by consumer and environmental organizations and even by governments, further amplifying the role of consumers in shaping the market for Eco goods.

 Many consumer surveys suggest that there is a willingness to pay for products with lower environmental impacts.
 This consumer-led change is closely associated with policies and programs to introduce Eco-labels or Environmental product declarations and government supported systems of Eco Labeling’ and Eco Consumerism.